Search

 Article 5

-Acknowledging the need for the unity of political forces for the sake of protecting our independence, safeguarding territorial integrity, defending the fundamental rights and freedoms of citizens, including women and men;
+We acknowledge the need for the unity of political forces for the sake of protecting our independence, safeguarding territorial integrity, defending the fundamental rights and freedoms of citizens, including women and men;

 Article 6